Copyright law of the United States: Fair use

 In addition to these four factors, the statute also allows courts to consider any other factors that may be relevant to the fair use analysis.
 Courts evaluate fair use claims on a case-by-case basis, and the outcome of any given case depends on the specific facts of that case.
 There is no formula to ensure that a predetermined percentage or amount of a work—or specific number of words, lines, pages, copies—may be used without permission.

 The justification of the fair use doctrine turns primarily on whether, and to what extent, the challenged use is transformative.
 "The use must be productive and must employ the quoted matter in a different manner or for a different purpose from the original.
 A quotation of copyrighted material that merely repackages or republishes the original is unlikely to pass the test....
 If, on the other hand, the secondary use adds value to the original—if the quoted matter is used as raw material, transformed in the creation of new information, new aesthetics, new insights and understandings—this is the very type of activity that the fair use doctrine intends to protect for the enrichment of society."

 The Copyright Office provides a searchable list of fair use case law.

 Infringement

 Copyright infringement occurs when someone violates one of the exclusive rights listed in 17 USC 106.
-Commonly, this involves someone creating or distributing a "copy" of a protected work that is "substantially similar" to the original version.
+Commonly, this involves someone creating or distributing a copy of a protected work that is "substantially similar" to the original version.

 Infringements requires copying.
 If two people happen to write exactly the same story, without knowledge of the other, there is no infringement.

 Copyright infringement litigation

+The Copyright Office handles copyright registrations, but it does not adjudicate copyright infringement disputes.
 A copyright owner may bring a copyright infringement lawsuit in federal court.
 Federal courts have exclusive subject-matter jurisdiction over copyright infringement cases.
 That is, an infringement case may not be brought in state courts.
-(With an exception for works not protected under Federal law, but are protected under state law, e.g. state laws prohibiting copying of sound recordings made before February 15, 1972.)
-Note that the Copyright Office handles copyright registrations, but it does not adjudicate copyright infringement disputes.
+An exception applies for works protected under state law but not under federal law; pre-1972 sound recordings fell under this status until the Music Modernization Act brought them under federal copyright law.

+For a copyright infringement lawsuit to succeed, a copyright holder must prove ownership of a valid copyright and copying of constituent elements of the work that are original.
+The latter requires the copyright owner to establish both actual copying and improper appropriation of the work.
+The copyright owner, as plaintiff, bears the burden of establishing these elements of the prima facie case for infringement.